Thad Cochran Agricultural Leadership Program TCALP

 The Thad Cochran Agricultural Leadership Program (TCALP) is the premier educational and personal development opportunity for emerging leaders in the agriculture industry in Mississippi.
-Through a series of rigorous seminars, class members will develop team building skills including collaboration and conflict management and enhance their communication and professionalism abilities.
-They will gain exposure to successful and innovative businesses to improve economic literacy and community decision making practices, and sharpen their awareness of policy-making and legislative processes through governmental analysis coupled with an investigation of influence.
+Through a series of rigorous seminars, class members will develop team building skills including collaboration and conflict management, and they will enhance their communication and professionalism abilities.
+Participants will gain exposure to successful and innovative businesses to improve economic literacy and community decision-making practices, and they will sharpen their awareness of policy-making and legislative processes through governmental analysis coupled with an investigation of influence.
 Class members will deepen their understanding of the full realm of agriculture and rural development to support vibrant communities, creating a vision for the future of Mississippi.

 Class members will be selected through a competitive application process.
-Applicants chosen to participate will commit to attending approximately 45 days of intensive education over the course of the two year experience.
+Applicants chosen to participate will commit to attending approximately 35 days of intensive education over the course of the 2-year experience.
 The advisory council and program director will strive to select class members that represent the breadth and diversity of the agricultural industry across the state of Mississippi.
 Applicants may be farmers, ranchers, agribusiness owners or operators, or otherwise associated with the agriculture industry through their primary occupation.

 Dozens of agricultural producers met Feb.
 21 with Mississippi State University professionals to offer direction on priorities MSU research and outreach should pursue in 2023 and beyond.